-A Practical Guide to Capturing CRA Service Credits
+A Practical Guide to Capturing CRA Service Credits for Banks

 You may be doing all the right things to support CRA, but are you getting all the credit you deserve?
 Identifying and tracking CRA service credits are often largely untapped opportunities for banks.
 That is particularly true if your bank has Corporate Social Responsibility (CSR) programs that also support your CRA efforts.
 And this is critical: If you have a software platform in place that tracks and reports on your CSR initiatives in the areas of grantmaking, employee giving, or employee volunteering, you have a built-in mechanism for capturing CRA service credits — credits that you might otherwise overlook.
 In fact, leading banks, including 25 of the top 50, use CyberGrants CSR software to maximize their CSR programs, improving trackability for CRA credits.